-People with ulcerative colitis have problems with their immune system.
-The immune system reacts abnormally to the bacteria in the digestive tract.
+Both men and women can get Ulcerative Colitis and appears to run in families.
+People with Ulcerative Colitis have problems with their immune system as it reacts abnormally to the bacteria in the digestive tract.

 Treatment is adjusted for each person.
 It depends on the severity of the disease.

 - Drugs to reduce inflammation

 - Drugs to relieve pain, diarrhea or infection

 - Some people have remissions or times when the symptoms go away.